nexendrie/rss/docs/index.md

 ?>
 ```

-Method generate returns plain text that can showed with echo.
+Method generate returns plain text that can shown with echo.

 Advanced usage
 --------------

-It is possible to change time format for the channel.
+By default, the generator shows all times in the channel in the recommended format but it is possible to change it.
 Just use:

 ```php
 <?php